 A continuous glucose monitoring system (CGMS) is a small wearable device that tracks your glucose every 15 minutes, throughout the day and night for 14 days.
 It gives you a wholesome picture of your blood sugar levels in the body.
 CGMS is a minimally invasive technique for measuring glucose.
 It measures the sugar every 15 minutes, 96 readings for every 24 hours and 1344 reading in a single prick over 14 days period.
 CGMS can be used whether you wear a pump or use injections for your insulin delivery.

 How Does CGMS Work?

-A tiny electrode called a glucose sensor is inserted under the skin to measure glucose levels in tissue fluid.
+A tiny electrode called a glucose sensor is inserted under the skin to measure glucose levels in the tissue fluid.
 It is connected to a transmitter that sends the information via wireless radio frequency to a monitoring and display device.
 The device can detect and notify you if your glucose is reaching a high or low limit.

-The data of continuous glucose monitoring provides much more detailed and comprehensive picture of control than blood glucose testing alone.
+The data of continuous glucose monitoring provides a much more detailed and comprehensive picture of control than blood glucose testing alone.